 Better known as Virginia Tech, our No. 6 school scored some top-five rankings in a few important categories.
 It placed No. 2 in the state for its vast variety of available degree programs, and its retention and graduation rates ranked No. 3 and No. 4 statewide respectively.
 More than 87 percent of Virginia Tech graduates repaid their student loan balances within three years, according to the NCES.

-A few of the bachelor's degree programs available at the Blacksburg school have earned accolades from academic ranking agencies.
-The bachelor's degree in industrial and manufacturing engineering ranked No. 5 in the country for 2017, according to U.S. News and World Report, with the civil engineering program coming in at No. 9 and the degree for agricultural engineers taking the national No. 6 spot.
+A few of the undergraduate degree programs available at the Blacksburg school have earned accolades from academic ranking agencies.
+The undergraduate degree in industrial and manufacturing engineering ranked No. 5 in the country for 2017, according to U.S. News and World Report, with the civil engineering program coming in at No. 9 and the degree for agricultural engineers taking the national No. 6 spot.

 Coming in at No. 7 among the best traditional and online colleges in Virginia is this extension campus of our No. 1 school, where the most affordable education of any school on our list can be found.
 Its raw cost of tuition and fees ranked No. 3 statewide for affordability, and its average net price figure for 2015-16 was lower than all other schools in the state.

 UVa-Wise has one of the smallest student bodies on our list, with little more than 2,000 students enrolled in 2015, but its degree catalog has made some cutting-edge additions.
-As of 2017, the southwestern Virginia school was home to the only undergraduate degree in software engineering available in the state.
-It was also one of the best online colleges in Virginia by enrollment, reporting that nearly 50 percent of its students were taking at least some of their courses via distance education.
+As of 2017, this public, accredited Virginia school was home to the only undergraduate degree in software engineering and computer science available in the state.
+It was also one of the best online schools in Virginia by enrollment, reporting that nearly 50 percent of its students were taking at least some of their courses via online programs.

 Virginia Military Institute offered the second-best average net price in the state for low-income students in 2015-16, and we're not the only ones to notice the affordable cost of education at this Lexington institution.
 U.S. News and World Report listed VMI at No. 3 on its ranking of the best value liberal arts colleges in the country for 2017.